hashicorp/hcl/ext/userfunc/README.md

 The extension is implemented as a pre-processor for `cty.Body` objects.
-Given a body that may contain functions, the `DecodeUserFunctions` function searches for blocks that define functions and returns a functions map suitable for inclusion in a `zcl.EvalContext`.
+Given a body that may contain functions, the `DecodeUserFunctions` function searches for blocks that define functions and returns a functions map suitable for inclusion in a `hcl.EvalContext`.
 It also returns a new `cty.Body` that contains the remainder of the content from the given body, allowing for further processing of remaining content.